 Liya Kebede is a model, philanthropist, designer and most importantly a mom.
-So when David Yurman tapped her to partner on a piece of fine jewelry where proceeds of sales would benefit the Liya Kebede foundation that supports maternal health services and education in Ethiopia, ultimately benefitting other moms—it was a no brainer.
-We caught up with the Ethiopian beauty herself, to find out what she loves about the LOVE inscripted bracelet she chose and how she stays chic as a mom-on-the-move.
+So when David Yurman tapped her to partner on a piece of fine jewelry –– it was a no brainer since proceeds of sales would benefit the Liya Kebede foundation that supports maternal health services and education in Ethiopia, ultimately benefitting other moms.
+We caught up with the Ethiopian beauty herself, to find out what she loves most about the LOVE inscripted bracelet she chose, and how she stays chic as a mom-on-the-move.

 ESSENCE: How did the collaboration with David Yurman come about?